BalaSubramaniam12007/q-learning/README.md

 ## RESULT:
 Therefore, python program to find optimal policy using Q-Learning is developed and state value function obtained is compared with first visit monte carlo.

-## RESULT:

-Therefore, python program to find optimal policy using Q-Learning is developed and state value function obtained is compared with first visit monte carlo.